Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/docs/READMEInstallDevelopmentEnvironment.md

 #### xrdp PPA install

-    1. Do the following steps and restart server if done.
+Do the following steps and restart server if done.
-    Answer yes, if asked about overwritin etc/xrdp/xrdp.ini
+Answer yes, if asked about overwriting etc/xrdp/xrdp.ini

     ```
     sudo add-apt-repository ppa:hermlnx/xrdp